jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 VitalGuard is entirely dependency-free and operates fully offline.
 This mock audit is provided openly to encourage rigorous security reviews from diverse, adversarial perspectives.

-### We invite security auditors to employ the most uncompromising penetration methodologies to validate these boundaries.
+### Security auditors are invited to employ the most uncompromising penetration methodologies to validate these boundaries.
 ### ⏱️ 24-Hour Remediation SLA: Should any practical exploit vector or bypass be verified, a definitive hotfix patch will be deployed within 24 hours.

 ⭐ **In high-risk and authoritarian environments, time dictates survival.
 Third-party libraries are never fully under your control; a single external dependency can pull in dozens of transitive packages, unnecessarily expanding the attack surface and dangerously delaying critical security updates.**